visualia/visualia/docs/introduction.md

 #### Global variables

-Can we simplify this even more? `<script setup>` is very powerful way to have Javascript / Typescript code in the Markdown but when we just need to define a reactive variable `x` it seems a little too verbose.
+Can we simplify this even more? `<script setup>` is a powerful way to have Javascript / Typescript code in the Markdown but when we just need to define a reactive variable `x` it seems a little too verbose.

-Here's the trick: Visualia allows to use reactive object `v.` for getting and setting global values.
+Here's the trick: Visualia allows to use of reactive object `v.` for getting and setting global values.

 ```md{2,5}
 <svg width="400" height="20">